-But before you consider studying at the Free University Berlin, there are important details you need to be aware of, such as the admission process and, of course, the cost of studying at this school.
-Hence, this article covers all the crucial details on the cost of studying at Free Unversity Berlin.
-Be sure to read it till the end, to find out how much the application fee costs and what other expenses you might need to cover.
+Before you consider studying at Free University Berlin, there are important details you need to know, such as the admission process and, of course, the cost of studying at this school.
+This article covers the crucial details on the cost of studying at Free University Berlin.
+Be sure to read to the end to find out how much the application process costs and what other expenses you may need to cover.

 Study Costs at Free University Berlin